morarupasukaru/devdocs/frontend/WebAPIs.md

   enable push communication from server to client (one way communication) with an always open HTTP connection, see [guide](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)
   * limitation: browser forbid more than 2-6 connections per domain name
-  * server does not receive information of loss client (server will still emits)
+  * server does not receive information of loss client (server will still emit)
 * [Websockets API](https://developer.mozilla.org/en-US/docs/Web/API/Websockets_API):
   enable bidirectional communication between client and server with full-duplex TCP connection (HTTP still used for authentication);